cseanburns/personal_knowledge_mgmt/src/3a-information-sources-resources.md

 we can think of information resources as providers of information sources, like those listed above.
-One of the more important resources we can use are databases because databases are great **resources** for locating **sources of information**.
+One of the more important resources we can use are databases.
+Databases are great **resources** for locating **sources of information**.
 The term **database** itself is a bit problematic because it has multiple meanings, and